 But how exactly can an aspiring MMA fighter get into UFC?
 Do they wait for the call up from the regional scene?
 Take part in Dana White’s Contender Series?
 Or maybe take part in The Ultimate Fighter?
 Or is it your record that matters or who your manager is?

 The most common ways to get into UFC are the following: Join a reputable MMA gym, compete in local MMA circuits to gain experience and to be scouted, apply directly to UFC to be considered, and contact influential MMA management.

 In this article, you’ll find more intricate details on how to become a UFC fighter.
 I will also address some of the commonly asked questions in regards to signing with the UFC.

 How Do You Get Into The UFC?

 Influence and connections can also play a big role.
-If a fighter trains at a large MMA gym with many fighters in the UFC, it’s much easier for them to have the contacts and references to get into the UFC than an aspiring fighter in a small gym elsewhere.
+Suppose a fighter trains at a large, reputable MMA gym and has the opportunity to train with current UFC fighters.
+In that case, they will have an easier time connecting with UFC recruiters through the UFC fighters they train with than an aspiring fighter at a small gym somewhere else.